 Just like about 15 years ago, when half of the crowd started to use digital cameras while the other half said it was not good enough, we now see smartphones take over from conventional digital cameras.
 And again, it starts with killing the lower end Point-And-Shoot cameras, working its way up to the bigger stuff.

-In the mean time we have become common to internet and social media, which helped to unlock the smartphone’s potential as imaging device.
+In the meantime, we have become common to the internet and social media, which helped to unlock the smartphone’s potential as imaging device.
 Last but not least, smartphone builders are aggressively upgrading the cameras to sell their newest stuff to us.

 The iPhone 7 Plus perfectly fits in this description and I am ready to figure out how to incorporate the smartphone in my workflow.